Texas Leaders of Tomorrow

 The next page discusses further about elections.
 Here we barely discussed the process of waiting for two more years until further elections will be taking in affect.

-In the year 2024, the presidential elections will be taking place along with others that are every even number of successions to the previous two years.
+In the year 2026, the mid-term elections will be taking place along with others that are every even number of successions to the previous two years.

 We want to talk about other current elections in the meantime.
 Everything from local to statewide elections will be covered and last but not least, legislation.